 15 - Perfectionist - Will be persistent about details.

 16 - Enhancer - Will engage if for progress.

 Defence Mechanism: Rationalization.

 13 - Practitioner - Team: Organising.
 Most Loyal.
-Instructor: The students walk all the Practitioner because they’re just too damn nice to ever discipline/exercise any authority over their class.
+Instructor: The students walk all over the Practitioner because they’re just too damn nice to ever discipline/exercise any authority over their class.
 Probably quite eager to help you with any problems you have but too shy and reserved to ever actively seek you out in times of strife.

 14 - Objective Thinker - Team: Organising.
 Most Responsible.
 Instructor: Always comes to class prepared with a strict (often somewhat repetitive) plan and refuses to give you any wiggle room whatsoever when it comes to projects or assignments, insisting you follow the rules to the letter.
 Probably in love with that one student who sits quietly in the back of class and does everything exactly the way the OT told you to.
 Always tells their students exactly what they expect from them and very organized.